0xDevansh/projector/README.md

 # Projector

+This is the repository for SAC x DevClub's project portal.
+This promotes the discovery of projects and research opportunities for students with the professors at IIT Delhi.
 Projector is deployed at https://projects.apps.iitd.ac.in/app

 ## Setting up a development environment

-All tools are installed by `nix develop` if you use Nix.
+All tools can be installed with `nix develop` if you use Nix.

-Required tools:
+Required packages:
 - Node.js (>= 22 LTS)
 - pnpm (recommended)
 - sqlite3